argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Argo Schema Extension
 ---------------------

+Argovis maintains and indexes a full sync of ifremer's argo data, updated nightly.
 The Argo data and metadata collections extend and implement the generic schema as follows.

 Generic Metadata Division
 +++++++++++++++++++++++++